chelahmy/harubi-blockchained-rdb/README.md

 ## Why do we need BRDB?
 **Blockchain makes Bitcoin secured.** Since its inception in 2009 Bitcoin remains immutable even though it is an open database with no central control.
 The Bitcoin blockchain keeps the database immutable.
 The Bitcoin database keeps all token spending contracts which explicitly declares all token ownerships.
 If a blockchain can make the Bitcoin open financial database immutable then it can make any database immutable.
 There is no standard in making a database immutable.
 Blockchain can be the standard. immutability is a feature to make a database secured.

 **Relational database is not secured.** A relational database has no security feature.
-A relational database system such as MySQL may implement access control but once anybody has access to a database he has full control of the database.
+A relational database system such as MySQL may implement access control but once a person has access to a database he has a control of the database.
 He can manipulate the database.
-If an impersonator has access to a database he can make any damage on to the database without a trace.
+If an impersonator has access to a database he can exert damage on to the database without a trace.
 A blockchain can help in detecting mal-activity.
 The compromised account can be identified.

+**Trusting database and system administrators.** A team you trust may have its own agenda.
+Mal-activity on a database can be covered up.
+The team may bring your business down.
+Instead of trusting your team you should trust a blockchain.
+A database can easily be audited if it has a blockchain.
+A blockchain watchdog can trigger an alarm when a mal-activity took place.
+A blockchain can give you a peace of mind.

 **This is A Work-In-Progress**